Value Objects & Entities in TypeScript: Building Blocks That Can't Break

 I missed one.
 A bug shipped to production.

 In the last article, I introduced the Result<T, E> pattern and hinted at Value Objects.
-Now let’s build them properly, with TDD driving every decision.
+I’ll build them here, with TDD driving every decision.

 The thesis: Value Objects encode rules into types.
 Once you have them, validation disappears from your services because the types themselves reject bad data.